 Forno Brisa

 Brisa is a Bologna institution that started as a bakery and has expanded into pizza al taglio, coffee, and a flour mill that now produces its own grain from a supply chain the owners control from field to oven.
-The pizza at Via Galliera uses wholemeal flours including Senatore Cappelli and rotates with the season — in autumn there are squash and cheese combinations; in spring, green vegetables and fresh ricotta.
-Brisa now has five locations across Bologna.
-The coffee is also excellent, which makes any of the Brisa spots a natural morning-to-afternoon stop.
+The pizza uses wholemeal flours including Senatore Cappelli and rotates with the season — in autumn there are squash and cheese combinations; in spring, green vegetables and fresh ricotta.
+The coffee is excellent, which makes any Brisa spot a natural morning-to-afternoon stop.
+Arrive before 1pm for the widest choice of slices.

 MozzaBella

-MozzaBella on Via del Pratello uses organic, high-hydration dough with wholegrain flours and changes its menu twice a year.
-The range covers classic Roman-style slices, fried pizza, and vegan options, and the quality of the dough itself — light, well-structured, properly fermented — is the constant.
-There is also a stall inside the Mercato delle Erbe, making it a natural stop during a market visit, and a further outpost at Modena’s Albinelli market.
+MozzaBella uses organic, high-hydration dough with wholegrain flours and changes its menu twice a year.
+The range covers classic Roman-style slices, fried pizza, and vegan options.
+The quality of the dough itself — light, well-structured, properly fermented — is the constant across all formats.
+The stall inside the Mercato delle Erbe makes it a natural stop during a market visit.

 CERTO!

-CERTO! operates on Via Marsala and Via del Pratello and takes the al taglio format in a more experimental direction: around 30 flavours at any given time, priced by weight, including combinations like pear and gorgonzola (the G&P) that would be unusual in a more conventional pizzeria.
-For variety-seekers or for groups with different preferences, the pay-by-weight model works well — you can try three or four different slices for the price of one sit-down pizza.
+CERTO! takes the al taglio format in a more experimental direction: around 30 flavours at any given time, priced by weight, including combinations like pear and gorgonzola (the G&P) that would be unusual in a more conventional pizzeria.
+For variety-seekers or groups with different preferences, the pay-by-weight model works well — you can try three or four different slices for the price of one sit-down pizza.
+Vegan options always available.

 ’O Fiore Mio Pizze di Strada

-’O Fiore Mio at Piazza Malpighi uses semi-wholegrain flour in a Roman sheet pizza tradition and has built a reputation around one pizza in particular: the Dotta, topped with mortadella and chickpea cream.
+’O Fiore Mio uses semi-wholegrain flour in a Roman sheet pizza tradition and has built a reputation around one pizza in particular: the Dotta, topped with mortadella and chickpea cream.
 The name references Bologna’s nickname — La Dotta, the learned city, home of Europe’s oldest university — and the combination of local mortadella with legume-based cream is a clever and genuinely delicious play on Bolognese ingredients.
 Worth ordering above everything else on the menu.
+The location on Piazza Malpighi makes it the most convenient al taglio stop in the city centre.

-- Reservations: Bianco Farina does not take reservations — arrive early or expect to wait, especially on Friday and Saturday evenings.
-Most other sit-down pizzerias accept bookings and it is worth making them.
+- Reservations: Bianco Farina does not take reservations — arrive by 7:30pm on weekends or expect a queue.
+All sit-down pizzerias accept bookings and it is worth making them, especially Friday and Saturday.

-- Timing: Al taglio spots are lunch-oriented and often sell out of the best options by early afternoon.
+- Al taglio timing: Slice spots are lunch-oriented and sell out of the best options by early afternoon.
 Arrive before 1pm for the widest choice.

-- What to drink: Craft beer pairs better with pizza than most local wines, and several of these pizzerias — Ranzani 13 in particular — have invested seriously in their beer lists.
-That said, a glass of Pignoletto frizzante, the light sparkling white from the Bologna hills, works surprisingly well with a Neapolitan base.
+- What to drink: Craft beer pairs better with pizza than most local wines.
+Ranzani 13 has the strongest beer list.
+That said, a glass of Pignoletto frizzante — the light sparkling white from the Bologna hills — works surprisingly well with a Neapolitan base.

 - Context: Bologna’s best food is still its market-bought ingredients and its traditional trattorias.
 Pizza here is excellent but it competes with some of the best pasta and salumi in Europe — factor that into how you plan your meals.